 In spring 2019, demand studies demonstrated that there was interest in campus housing among students, employees and faculty.
 On January 23, 2020, the Napa Valley Community College District Board of Trustees approved moving forward to the pre-development phase of the student housing project.
-The pre-development phase is anticipated to take around 24 months.
+On June 15, 2022, the Board of Trustees authorized moving forward with construction and financing of the student housing project.
 The developer for the campus housing project is The Martin Group and the architect of record is HPI Architecture, which is also the lead architect of record for both the Orange Coast College and Santa Rosa Junior College student housing projects.
 We are completing design and development, regulatory approvals and preparation of construction documents.
 The housing is projected to open in 2024.

 The primary goals are to provide opportunities for students to reside in a quality housing community on campus and ease, as much as possible, student housing insecurity.
 Furthermore, this will support student success and NVC enrollment, as well as recruitment and retention goals.
 The project is intended to establish a permanent resident population on the campus, reinforcing a destination lifestyle for the college.
 By surrounding the daytime activity of the college main campus with residential life, the project is intended to promote a main campus that is active, vital and vibrant.
 This project will also expand NVC's support of its community, both locally and globally, by reducing pressure on local housing, reducing traffic and travel to/from campus, and enhancing adjacent projects such as the Kennedy Park expansion.